 The purchase price was allocated to tangible and identified intangible assets acquired and liabilities assumed based on their preliminary estimated fair values, which were determined using generally accepted valuation techniques based on estimates and assumptions made by management at the time of the acquisition.
 These estimates and assumptions are subject to change during the measurement period, which is not expected to exceed one year.
+The primary tasks that are required to be completed include validation of business-level forecasts and customer attrition rates expected to be derived from the acquisition, including any related tax impacts.
 Any adjustments to our preliminary purchase price allocation identified during the measurement period will be recognized in the period in which the adjustments are determined.

 (4)Trade name / trademark primarily relates to ECI’s name.
 The fair value was determined by applying the Relief-from-Royalty Method under the income approach.
 The economic useful life was determined based on the expected life of the trade names, trademarks and domain names.